0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-as-an-exchange.md

 Let us say we wish to transfer 4 MPC tokens from the sender account to the receiver account.

+We are going to be following the flow described [here](https://docs.cloud.coinbase.com/rosetta/docs/flow-of-operations#construction-api)

 ### Preprocessing

 The first step is to call